Blog / August 26, 2025

 Why genAI pilots stall out

 There’s a common perception that the biggest things holding back AI impact are model quality, legal concerns, messy data, security risks.
-Yet MIT research shares that what’s really holding it back impact is that most AI tools don't learn – and don’t integrate well into workflows either.
+Yet MIT research shares that what’s really holding it back impact is that most AI tools don't learn.
+They don’t integrate well into workflows, either.
+“Start with a narrowly scoped problem," Saanya suggests.
+"Unless AI is built into the systems people already use every day, it won’t last.”

 Think about a typical enterprise workflow.
 It doesn’t live neatly in one system—it bounces across IT, HR, Finance, Sales, and beyond.
 Yet most genAI pilots operate in silos.
 They’re built around single use cases (“help me write faster,” “summarize this ticket”) rather than end-to-end processes.